William A. Munck

 - Venture Capital and Private Equity

 William A. Munck is the managing partner of Munck Wilson Mandala.
 He is a member of the executive committee and chairs the firm’s technology/intellectual property law group.
-Mr. Munck has more than twenty years of experience counseling clients regarding development of market-focused offensive and defensive intellectual property portfolios.
+Mr. Munck has more than 27 years of experience counseling clients regarding development of market-focused offensive and defensive intellectual property portfolios.
 His technical expertise is in the hardware, software, firmware, gaming, wired/wireless communication, energy, defense and medical device/healthcare fields.

 Mr. Munck’s practice emphasizes long-range corporate strategies for the domestic and foreign procurement, management and enforcement of intellectual property rights; defense against third-party infringement claims, including prosecution of IPR, reexamination and other third-party proceedings; analysis, development and rendering of legal positions and opinions; and negotiation of technology transfers and related intellectual property issues associated with private and public financings, mergers, acquisitions, and industry and patent troll licensing matters.